 Maybe it’s not Plantarfasciitis but Heel Fat Pad Syndrome

-Maybe not, it might be another type of heel pain called the Heel Fat Pad Syndrome.
+Do you have heel pain?
+And think it is Plantar Fasciitis?
+Maybe not, it might be another type of heel pain known as; the Heel Fat Pad Syndrome.

-As shown in the illustration, both structures are in the same area of the heel whereas the plantar fascia (illustrated as plantar apponeurosis) is covered by the fat pad.
+As shown in the illustration, both structures are in the same area of the heel whereas the plantar fascia (illustrated as plantar aponeurosis) covered by the fat pad.